rcl-ssl/docs/portal/stand-alone.md

 # Create a SSL/TLS Certificate using HTTP-01

-RCL Portal uses the HTTP-01 challenge type to issue certificates for
+The RCL Portal uses the HTTP-01 challenge type to issue certificates for :

-primary domains (e.g. contoso.net)
+- primary domains (e.g. contoso.net)
-subdomains (e.g. store.contoso.net).
+- subdomains (e.g. store.contoso.net).

 To validate your domain with the HTTP challenge, you will be required to place a file in the root of your website and ensure that this file can be accessed publicly on the web.

 **Wildcard subdomains (e.g. \*.contoso.net) are NOT supported with the HTTP-01 challenge type.
 Use the DNS-01 challenge type for wildcard certificates instead.**